offworld-projects/offworld-gym/docs/installation.rst

     export OFFWORLD_GYM_ROOT=`pwd`/..
     ./install.sh

-To prepare a terminal for running OffWorld Gym, run
+Each time you will be running OffWorld Gym, execute

 .. code:: bash